rachaelkalicun/rachaelkalicun.com/README.md

-# This is a Ruby Bridgetown site and is hosted on Netlify
+# This is a Ruby Bridgetown site and is hosted on Netlify.
+Styling with Tailwind.

 https://www.bridgetownrb.com/docs